Guitarist777/StateCraft.io/README.md

 - **Typography:** Fraunces (Serif) & Inter (Sans)
 - **Forms:** [Formspree](https://formspree.io/)
 - **Architecture:** Single Page Application (SPA)

-## Deployment
-This site is optimized for GitHub Pages.
-1. Push the code to a repository.
-2. Enable GitHub Pages in the repository settings.
-3. Ensure `index.html` and `privacy.html` are in the root directory.

 ---
 *Single-handedly crafted by Jessica in Virginia.*